-- 14. Under Article 15(2) of the Rules of procedure, in order to avoid any unnecessary proceedings, the Chairman of the Board of Appeal assisted by the Registrar shall examine whether the appeal is admissible without undue delay of the appeal being filed in accordance with Article 19 of ACER Regulation.
-In the negative, he shall submit a proposal for decision of inadmissibility of the Board of Appeal. - 15.
-Under Article 15(1)(c) of the Rules of procedure, "[t]he grounds on which an appeal shall be ruled inadmissible shall include the following: [...] (c) the appeal is not brought against a decision referred to in Article 19(1) of Regulation (EC) No 713/2009". - 16.
-Under Article 19(1) of ACER Regulation, "[a]ny natural or legal person, including national regulatory authorities, may appeal against a decision referred to in Articles 7, 8 or 9 which is addressed to that person, or against a decision which, although in the form of a decision addressed to another person, is of direct and individual concern to that person". - 17.
-Pursuant to Recital 11 of ACER Regulation, "[s]ince the Agency has an overview of the national regulatory authorities, it should have an advisory role towards the Commission, other Community institutions and national regulatory authorities as regards the issues relating to the purpose for which it was established.
-It should also be required to inform the Commission where it finds that the cooperation between transmission system operators does not produce the results which are needed or that a national regulatory authority whose decision is not in compliance with the Guidelines does not implement the opinion, recommendation or decision of the Agency appropriately". - 18.
-According to Article 7(4) and (5) of ACER Regulation, "4.
-The Agency shall provide an opinion, based on matters of fact, at the request of a regulatory authority or of the Commission, on whether a decision taken by a regulatory authority complies with the Guidelines referred to in Directive 2009/72/EC, Directive 2009/73/EC, Regulation (EC) No 714/2009 or Regulation (EC) No 715/2009 or with other relevant provisions of those Directives or Regulations.
-5. Where a national regulatory authority does not comply with the opinion of the Agency as referred to in paragraph 4 within four months from the day of receipt, the Agency shall inform the Commission and the Member State concerned accordingly".
+- 15. Under Article 15(2) of the Rules of procedure, in order to avoid any unnecessary proceedings, the Chairman of the Board of Appeal assisted by the Registrar shall examine whether the appeal is admissible without undue delay of the appeal being filed in accordance with Article 19 of the ACER Regulation.
+In the negative, he shall submit a proposal for decision of inadmissibility of the Board of Appeal. - 16.
+Under Article 15(1)(c) of the Rules of procedure, "[t]he grounds on which an appeal shall be ruled inadmissible shall include the following: [...] (c) the appeal is not brought against a decision referred to in Article 19(1)" of the ACER Regulation. - 17.
+Under Article 19(1) of the ACER Regulation, "[a]ny natural or legal person, including national regulatory authorities, may appeal against a decision referred to in Articles 7, 8 or 9 which is addressed to that person, or against a decision which, although in the form of a decision addressed to another person, is of direct and individual concern to that person". - 18.
+Pursuant to Recital 11 of the ACER Regulation, "[s]ince the Agency has an overview of the national regulatory authorities, it should have an advisory role towards the Commission, other Community institutions and national regulatory authorities as regards the issues relating to the purpose for which it was established.
+It should also be required to inform the Commission where it finds that the cooperation between transmission system operators does not produce the results which are needed or that a national regulatory authority whose decision is not in compliance with the Guidelines does not implement the opinion, recommendation or decision of the Agency appropriately".